hectorcorrea/solr-for-newbies/workshop.md

 If you go to the Analysis Screen and enter "胡志明" (Ho Chi Minh) as the "Field Value (index)" and the "Field Value (Query)", select `text_en` as the FieldType and analyse the values you'll notice how there is (as expected) a match.
 Now change the "Field Value (Query)" to include only the "志" character and run the analysis again using `text_en` as the field type.
 Notice how Solr will detect a match, which is incorrect using CJK rules.

-If you select `text_cjk` as the FieldType and run the analysis again you'll see how Solr detected that this was not a match after applying the fules of the `CJKBigramFilterFactory`.
+If you select `text_cjk` as the FieldType and run the analysis again you'll see how Solr detected that this was not a match after applying the rules of the `CJKBigramFilterFactory`.

 The data for this section was taken from this [blog post](https://opensourceconnections.com/blog/2011/12/23/indexing-chinese-in-solr/).
-Although the blog post is a bit dated, there basic idea of it is still relevant, particularly if, like me, are not a CJK speaker.
+Although the blog post is a bit dated, there basic idea of it is still relevant, particularly if you, like me, are not a CJK speaker.

 ## Stored vs indexed fields (optional)